Creating Headings

 Nesting Headings

-If you “nest” headings—in other words if you have a subheading of a heading—you should not skip heading levels.
-If you have an <h2> and you want to follow it with with a subheading, use an <h3>.
+If you “nest” headings—in other words if you have a subheading of a heading—you must not skip heading levels.
+If you have an <h2> and you want to follow it with a subheading, use an <h3>.
 If you follow that with a subheading of “equal weight”—use an <h3> again.
 A subhead of a subhead would be <h4>.
 Once you are done with subheadings, you can return to <h2>.

 Summary